JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 functions.
 In this section collectively these objects will be called *data frame-like*.

-Additionally DataFrames.jl defines [`dropallmetadata!`](@ref) the function that removes both table level and column level metadata from a data frame.
+Additionally DataFrames.jl defines [`dropmetadata!`](@ref) the function that removes table level and/or column level metadata from a data frame.

 Assume that we work with a data frame-like object `df` that has a column `col` (referred to either via a `Symbol`, a string or an integer index).